 Familial Colorectal Cancers: Hereditary Non-Polyposis Colon Cancer (HNPCC)/Lynch Syndrome

-There are two types of Lynch syndrome: Type I (HNPCC type A) and Type II (HNPCC type B).
+There are two types of Lynch syndrome:

-- Families with Lynch type I often report many cases of colorectal cancers in young (under age 50) relatives.
-The average age of diagnosis of colon cancer in patients with this syndrome is 44 years old as compared to 68 (for men) and 72 (for women) years old in people without a genetic syndrome (sometimes called a sporadic cancer).
+- Type I (HNPCC type A): Families with Lynch type I often report many cases of colorectal cancers in young (under age 50) relatives.
+If you have this syndrome, the average age of diagnosis of colon cancer is 44 years old.
+In people who don’t have this syndrome (sometimes called a sporadic cancer), the average age of diagnosis is 68 for men and 72 for women.

 People with HNPCC are most likely to have cancer on the right side of the colon.
 Sporadic cases (those not caused by a gene mutation) tend to cause cancer on the left side of the colon.
 Flexible sigmoidoscopy, a standard screening test for colorectal cancer, only looks at the left side of the colon and is a poor screening test for those with HNPCC.